-Zlatan Ibrahimovic at Juventus: A first club hat-trick & a fork in the road
+Zlatan Ibrahimovic at Juventus: His first hat-trick & a fork in the road

-The sight of Malmo and Juventus in the same European group can only ever summon up memories of Zlatan Ibrahimovic, despite the fact that 15 years have passed since he played football for either team.
+The sight of Malmo and Juve in the same European group can only ever summon up memories of the big Swede, despite the fact that 15 years have passed since he played football for either team.

-As he approaches his 40th birthday, the veteran has added more than 500 appearances and more than 400 goals to his CV, and is back in Champions League action himself with AC Milan this term.
+Now 41 years old, the veteran has added more than 500 appearances and more than 400 goals to his CV in that time and was back in Champions League action himself with AC Milan this term.
 However, his career could easily have gone down a different path.